hddharvey/fdiag/README.md

 PR_SET_CHILD_SUBREAPER option.
 We also need LD_PRELOAD to work which I hear that Mac OS X doesn't support anymore.
 There's probably other stuff that would break on different platforms that I'm not thinking of.

+## Other versions
+There's a "newer" version of this at github.com/hddharvey/forktrace that uses C++ and the ptrace system call instead of LD_PRELOAD and a log pipe.
+Aside from that, its scrollable view provides much more detailed information on each node of the process tree.
+It also allows you to step through the process tree kind of like gdb (although I'm not sure this feature is really that useful tbh...
+In fact I'm not sure if either of these projects are really that useful apart from being a fun visualization tool for students learning about fork() etc. -- which was the intended purpose).

+The new version is actually quite a big slower than this one, probably due to all the context switching and starting and stopping done (the tracer causes the tracees to get stopped on every system call).
+But who cares?
+There's not really much use to running semi-fork-bombs at blazing speed to generate their process trees.
+For any normal process trees the speed difference should be negligible.